Partial Domain Adaptation without Domain Alignment: Experiments

 \subsection{Joint Work with Domain Alignment}

 To validate the influence of domain alignment for IDSP, we further conduct experiments by adding an additional joint distribution adaptation (JDA) term \cite{long2014transfer} on UDA and PDA settings.
 The results are given in Table \ref{tab:my_label}.
 As we observe, in the UDA setting, the results of (IDSP+JDA) achieve superior results with the accuracy of 68.0 \% on \emph{Office-Home} dataset and 89.3\% on \emph{Image-Clef} dataset.
-The results illustrate that domain alignment and IDSP can be complementary with each other at a safe transfer of knowledge.
-In contrast, in the PDA setting, we can find that the adaption performance will be significantly decreased if we incorporate the domain alignment.
-More details can be found in Appendix C. The results reveal that it is beneficial to discard domain alignment in PDA at least in more risky settings where perfect alignment is hard to be achieved.
+The results illustrate that domain alignment and IDSP can be complementary with each other at a safe transfer of knowledge (e.g., UDA), which provides 1.0\% and 1.4\% performance gain in \emph{Office-Home} dataset and \emph{Office-31} dataset, respectively, after incorporating domain alignment.
+In contrast, in the PDA setting, we can find that the adaptation performance is significantly decreased after adding domain alignment (i.e., -11.6 \% in \emph{Office-Home} dataset and -9.0 \% in \emph{Office-31} dataset).
+Overall, IDSP in PDA boosts higher extent in performance on \emph{Office-Home} and \emph{Office-31} than IDSP-JDA in UDA on \emph{Office-Home} and \emph{Image-Clef}.
+More details in the experiment analysis can be found in the Appendix C. The results reveal that it is beneficial to give up domain alignment in PDA at least in more risky settings where perfect alignment is currently hard to be achieved.